Book of Enos: Narrative

 Enos hunts in the woods and remembers the gospel that his father taught him; as a result, he kneels and cries all day and during the night for the salvation of his soul.
 Then the voice of God tells Enos that he is forgiven of his sins.
 Enos believes the voice, but he wonders how the forgiveness is actually accomplished.
 In response, God explains that Enos is forgiven because he has faith in Jesus Christ, even though he has never seen or heard Christ.

 Enos then prays for the salvation of the Nephites, but God says they will be blessed or punished according to their obedience.
 Enos, fearing that the Nephites will refuse to obey the commandments of God, then prays for the Lamanites who oppress them; he asks God for the Lamanites' preservation.
 Additionally, he prays that God will preserve a record of the Nephites so that someday the Lamanites too might be brought to salvation.
 Only faith in Christ will save them, but God makes a covenant with Enos that he will bring the records of the Nephites to the Lamanites in due time.

 After this experience, Enos takes up the mantle of prophet and preaches among the Nephites, fearing their destruction.
-In the record, Enos does not say whether he is successful at converting the Nephites, but he does say the Nephites fail to convert the Lamanites.
-Before Enos dies he gives the records to his son Jarom.
+In the record, Enos does not say whether he is successful at converting the Nephites, but he does say that the Nephites fail to convert the Lamanites.
+Before Enos dies he gives the records to his son Jarom, who continues the narrative in the Book of Jarom.